edward62740/ot-IPR/README.md

 ## Field Testing and Deployment
-Overall, the DUT (3 nos.) remained stable during the field test, for the duration of approx. 4 months.
+Overall, the DUT (3 nos.) remained stable during the field test, for the duration of > 1 year.
 This included power cycling of the border router, sporadic disconnections from the Internet, restarts of the SRP server etc. <br>
 The radar performance met expectations, with the exception of a single event (during the entire duration of the test) consisting of erroneous triggers lasting for approx. 5 minutes, for one DUT.
 Due to the nature of the event, it may have been caused by some form of interference or an unexpected strong reflector (i.e metal).
 Users should be aware of the possibilities of this occurence with radar. <br>

+The battery life calculations were corroborated by the measured battery life, which averaged no less than 1 yr (m = 1.1y, std = 0.06y).
+All tested units ran 24/7.